Man who pleaded guilty in precedent setting case for Quapaw tribe sentenced in federal court

 “I am grateful for our law enforcement partners and victim advocates who investigate these difficult cases and offer critical support to victims every day in communities across northeastern Oklahoma.”

-Lawhorn was initially charged in August 2020 in state court with one count of lewd molestation of a child under the age of 16 in Ottawa County.
+Lawhorn was initially charged in August 2020 in Ottawa County District Court with one count of lewd molestation of a child under the age of 16.

 But his case was dismissed in October after Lawhorn successfully challenged the state’s right to prosecute him under the 2020 Supreme Court McGirt decision.

-The decision determined that the Muscogee Nation reservation dating back to the 1860s had never been disestablished by Congress, meaning major crimes involving American Indians that occur within the reservation are in the jurisdiction of federal or tribal governments rather than the state government.
+The McGirt ruling determined that the Muscogee Nation reservation dating back to the 1860s had never been disestablished by Congress, meaning major crimes involving American Indians that occur within the reservation are in the jurisdiction of federal or tribal governments rather than the state government.

 A series of state appellate court decisions that followed the McGirt ruling had already expanded the opinion to cover four other eastern Oklahoma-based tribes — Cherokee, Chickasaw, Choctaw and Seminole.

-The October ruling by the Oklahoma Court of Criminal Appeals added the Quapaw Nation reservation to those that had never been disestablished by Congress, leaving the state of Oklahoma out of the criminal jurisdictional loop in much of eastern Oklahoma.
+The October ruling by the Oklahoma Court of Criminal Appeals added the Quapaw Nation reservation to those that had never been disestablished by Congress, leaving the state of Oklahoma out of the criminal jurisdictional loop in cases involving tribal members in much of eastern Oklahoma.

-In November, a federal grand jury indicted Lawhorn on one count of sexually abusing a minor in August 2020 in Indian Country.
+Then in November, a federal grand jury indicted Lawhorn on one count of sexually abusing a minor in Indian Country in August 2020.
 He admitted to the charge in January.

 He faced a statutory maximum of 15 years in prison.